obaghirli/PyETL/README.md

     * flag({'aspiration': 'turbo'}): if 'turbo', flag it as 1, 0 otherwise
     * enforce_type(): converts the specified column data types as described in the schema
     * scale({'price': 0.01}): scales the specified field
-    * collect(): collects the payload from the transformed line objects and injects the header as a first entry
+    * collect(): collects the payload from the transformed line objects and inserts the headers as a first entry